Part of a set. See all set records

 Bequest of Mrs. Lawrence Hitchcock 1990.96

-During the 18th century, desks and bookcases were among the largest and most expensive pieces of furniture in a household.
-Their owners were chiefly businessmen and community leaders, and they were usually placed downstairs in a back parlor or hall.
-These ensembles consisted of two parts: a lower division-usually a slant-top desk-and an upper cabinet that sat within moldings applied to the desktop.
-The form of the upper cabinet often included elements derived from contemporary architecture.
-Like much New England furniture of the later 1700s, the lower section of this example is block-fronted, that is, it recedes in the center and protrudes at either side.
-Though some European precedents can be found for block fronting, it was clearly more popular on this side of the Atlantic.
+During the 1700s, a desk and bookcase, sometimes called a bureau in early inventories, was among the largest and most expensive pieces of furniture in a household.
+Their owners were chiefly businessmen and community leaders, and because of their function as repositories for personal letters and documents, they were usually placed downstairs in a back parlor or hall.
+A desk and bookcase consisted of two parts: usually a slant-top desk below and a cabinet above that sat within moldings applied to the desktop to hold it in place.
+The form often included elements derived from contemporary architecture.
+Like much New England furniture of the later 1700s, the lower section of this example is block-fronted, in which the profile recedes in the center and protrudes at either side.
+Though some European precedents can be found for block fronting, this type of cabinetry was clearly more popular in America than anywhere else.